americocunhajr/ARBO/README.md

 - Data Sets
 - Initial Value Problem
 - Calibration Problem
+- Model Enrichment
 - Uncertainty Quantification

-The main routines and functions of the code are described below:
+The Matlab main routines and functions of the code are described below:
 - main_SEIR_SEI_IVP_XX.m - Defines parameters and IC for the forward problem; solves the IVP with ode45; plots the time series
 - rhs_SEIR_SEI.m - System of diferential equations for the IVP
 - main_SEIR_SEI_TRR_XX.m - Sets up scenarios for the inverse problem and options for the TRR solver; plots time series